Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 17.28.51 UTC
+- WIB: Minggu, 7 Desember 2025 18.22.12 UTC
-- WITA: Minggu, 7 Desember 2025 18.28.51 UTC
+- WITA: Minggu, 7 Desember 2025 19.22.12 UTC
-- WIT: Minggu, 7 Desember 2025 19.28.51 UTC
+- WIT: Minggu, 7 Desember 2025 20.22.12 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

 Kategori: nature